lemonguy94/secure-s3fs/README.md

 # secure-s3fs
-CSC4420: Operating Systems - Final Course Project Design and Implementation of A Secure Amazon S3 Based File System
+CSC4420: Operating Systems - Final Course Project:
+Design and Implementation of A Secure Amazon S3 Based File System

 This project is the design and implementation of a stackable file system running on Linux and using Amazon S3 as backend storage.
-The source code contains a slightly altered version of s3fs-1.80, using OpenSSL's RC4.
+The source code contains a slightly altered version of s3fs-1.80, using OpenSSL's RC4, implemented using C++.
 It accomplishes the following:

 - When mounted, a bucket in S3 is created as a local directory on your Linux machine
 - Any updates in the mounted directory are reflected in the S3 bucket and vice versa